open-feature/flagd/web-docs/index.md

 Now that you know the concepts, it's time to decide how to run flagd.

 flagd can run on Kubernetes and in non-k8s environments.
-Choose your operating environment to learn more:
+Choose your mode of deployment to learn more:

 - [flagd on Kubernetes](k8s)
 - [flagd running outside of Kubernetes](nonk8s)